 A stellar pair of headphones comfort wise, but the overall sound quality leaves much to be desired.
 Not worth the price tag.

 Similarities & Differences

-- Price vs. Performance.
-When you spend $150 on the M50’s, you’re getting your moneys worth guaranteed.
+Price vs. Performance.
+When you purchase the M50’s, you’re getting your moneys worth guaranteed.
 They’re worth every penny.
-By contrast, the AE2’s are NOT worth their roughly $150 price tag under any circumstance.
-For $50?
-Sure. $75?
-Yeah, but barely.
-Anything over a $100 is a no go for these.
+By contrast, the AE2’s are NOT worth their price tag under any circumstance.

 I think it would be wise to steer clear of these.
 I don’t really have any qualms about not recommending them, as I wouldn’t buy them myself.
 There’s nothing drastically wrong with the AE2’s, but you shouldn’t have to pay full price for a merely decent set of headphones.
 And that’s what Bose takes advantage of.
 Their marketing tactics are pretty shady in my opinion.
 They won’t provide specifications for their headphones, and the strategy seems to be style over substance.
 Make an okay headphone, and then charge way too much for it?
 Bleh.
 I will give it to them in the comfort department.
 Many were saying that the AE2’s were some of the most comfortable headphones they had ever worn, and are almost worth the price tag based on that fact a lone.
 Almost.
 However: